-5.1.
-B2B Transactions and Participants
+B2B Transactions and Participants 5.1.

-- (a) Table 1 below describes which party typically fulfils the roles of Initiator, Recipients and Notified Parties for each Service Order, One Way Notification, CSDN and Meter Data communication. - (b) It is important to be aware that while this table provides guidance on these roles, it is the regulatory framework (National and jurisdictional) and bi-lateral agreements that will determine which parties participate in these transactions. - (c) Participants need to consider existing regulations to determine which parties are entitled to request, perform and have access to the service or data being requested.
-"Note that NSW has an Accredited Service Provider Scheme and participants will need to be aware of when an Accredited Service Provider (ASP) needs to be engaged as opposed to the DNSP". - (d) The use of Notified Parties is optional, the rationale for creating this transaction was to provide information to parties who were not performing the work, this allowed them some visability as to what is happening at the site to enable them to provide information to a customer if they should make contact with them.
+- Table 1 below describes which party typically fulfils the roles of Initiator, Recipients and Notified Parties for each Service Order, One Way (a) Notification, CSDN and Meter Data communication. - It is important to be aware that while this table provides guidance on these roles, it is the regulatory framework (National and jurisdictional) and bi-(b) lateral agreements that will determine which parties participate in these transactions. - (c) Participants need to consider existing regulations to determine which parties are entitled to request, perform and have access to the service or data being requested.
+"Note that NSW has an Accredited Service Provider Scheme and participants will need to be aware of when an Accredited Service Provider (ASP) needs to be engaged as opposed to the DNSP". - The use of Notified Parties is optional, the rationale for creating this transaction was to provide information to parties who were not performing the (d) work, this allowed them some visibility as to what is happening at the site to enable them to provide information to a customer if they should make contact with them.

-Key Description
+Key Description RB Retailer (This may be the Current FRMP in MSATS or may be a Prospective Retailer or a Local Retailer) DNSP Distributor (This will always be the current LNSP in MSATS except for a child NMI) MP Meter Provider (This may be the Current MP in MSATS or a Prospective MP) MDP Meter Data Provider (This may be the Current MDP in MSATS or a Prospective MDP) Meter Coordinator (This may be the Current MC in MSATS or a Prospective MC) MC Embedded Network Manager (This will be the current ENM) ENM DRSP Demand Response Service Provider

-- RB Retailer (This may be the Current FRMP in MSATS or may be a Prospective Retailer or a Local Retailer) - DNSP Distributor (This will always be the current LNSP in MSATS except for a child NMI) - MP Meter Provider (This may be the Current MP in MSATS or a Prospective MP) - MDP Meter Data Provider (This may be the Current MDP in MSATS or a Prospective MDP) - MC Meter Coordinator (This may be the Current MC in MSATS or a Prospective MC) - ENM Embedded Network Manager (This will be the current ENM) - X Not applicable - Vic Applies for small /mass market connections in Victoria as a result of already deployed AMI fleet and deferral of Metering Competition
+- Х Not applicable - Vic Applies for small /mass market connections in Victoria as a result of already deployed AMI fleet and deferral of Metering Competition